grunnels/Simple_ESP32_LED/README.md

 # Simple_ESP32_LED

-Library for LED controll on ESP32.
+Library for LED control on ESP32.

 ## Description